nizarmah/modis/README.md

 While the `testgen.py` test generator has been also parallelized, the `msa.py` multiple sequence alignment, which uses ClustalOmega, has not been parallelized, as it is not in the scope of this project.

 ### My Approach:
+The approach we used is load balancing of threads with shared memory.
+It consists of multiple steps, which are:
-1. Divide the profile matrix over threads by columns
+1. Create the profile matrix by dividing its columns among the available threads, with each thread going over all the sequences at the assigned indices for the thread;

-2. Distribute the profile matrix by columns over threads, and anchor/drop all the probabilities that are less than a certain threshold to the bottom.
+2. Anchoring the probabilities that are below a certain threshold, in order to create a probability vector which contains at each index the character(s) that has a probability greater than the threshold;

-3. Identify the ranges of indices that contain an ungapped sequence, possible motif, of the requested length or more.
+3. Identify the ranges of indices that represent ungapped sub-sequences, which are at least of the required motif length or greater;

-4. Distribute each range across multiple threads in order to enumerate all possible sub-sets of required length.

-5. In an embarrassingly parallel way, calculate the distance between each pair.
+4. Distribute the threads among subsets of each range of size similar to the length of the requested motif.
+That way we can get every possible motif starting from each possible index in that range and continuing until its length is as the length required.
+Each motif will have a scoring of 1, when empty, and it will be multiplied by `p(char)/(1/len(alphabet))`;
+5. Calculate the distance between each pair of motifs by taking the absolute value of their difference, `abs(score(motif1)-score(motif2))`.
+Then keep only the motifs that are approximately distant apart by a metric _d_ with a percentage error of _e_.

 ### How to Run: